Todd Lemke, Publisher

 After six years away spent freelance writing, volunteering with her kids’ Bennington schools, and obsessively researching her family’s genealogy, former managing editor Linda Persigehl has returned to the Omaha Magazine fold.
 A lover of all things home decor, she gets her fix working a couple shifts a week at Pier 1 Imports (where she spends her entire paycheck).
 She and her husband of 27 years, Steve, are brand-new empty nesters who love to explore new cities (most recently, Philly!) and attend Creighton Bluejay hoops together.
 When she’s not pining away for her two “awesome” college kids, you’ll often find Linda walking her two adopted mutts, watching The Marvelous Mrs. Maisel or The Queen, or enjoying a martini at Charlie’s on the Lake with friends.

 Matt is the youngest of four boys, meaning there was always someone around with whom to play football and wrestle.
 This prepared him to play in many sports at Ralston High School.
 He earned a degree in Graphic Design, Computer Graphics, and Illustration from The Creative Center in 2005.
 Matt’s professional life has taken him from Hayneedle to DocuLynx to Fat Brain Toys.
-This DIY’er enjoys building and welding, and considers himself an amateur carpenter, shade-tree mechanic and blacksmith, all of which are useful skills as he and his wife, Chelsie, are currently fixing up a home in Ralston.
+This DIY’er enjoys building and welding, and considers himself an amateur carpenter, shade-tree mechanic and blacksmith, all of which are useful skills as he and his wife, Chelsie, are currently using to fix up a home in Ralston.
 Matt retains his love of the outdoors—camping, hiking, and biking as often as possible.
 When they are done with all these projects, Matt likes to relax with a cigar and small-batch bourbon while hanging out with Chelsie, bull terrier Koa, and mini schnauzer Ozzy.

 Derek Joy, Senior Graphic Designer